-(Did you know you can use MySQL’s power to clean up WordPress spam too?)
+Psst, did you know you can use MySQL’s power to delete up WordPress spam comments too?

 As said, you cannot close comments on existing posts through the WordPress Dashboard.
-Unless you want to edit all your posts… Therefor, we’ll use the power of MySQL, just to make life a bit easier.
+Unless you want to edit all your posts… Therefor, we’ll use the power of MySQL to disable WordPress comments on all posts, in one go.
+Just to make life a bit easier.

 To disable, or close, the comments on existing posts, you’ll need your MySQL database credentials.
 And a way to log on to your database, for example with phpMyAdmin or a mysql command-line interface.
 Turn to your hosting provider for more information and details.
 Once logged on to your MySQL database, through phpMyAdmin, click the WordPress

 wp_posts table on the left.
 We’re looking for the column called

 comment_status column will probably have the value “open” for posts, and we need to set that to “closed”.
 Here’s how:

 Click the SQL tab in phpMyAdmin, and copy/paste the next MySQL statement in it: